Aditya-code-collab/project_web3.0/README.md

 Portfolio - https://www.enyelsequeira.com
 E-mail - enyelsequeira1994@gmail.com
 Want me to cover the project you've created?
 Send me an e-mail 👌
+##to run it go to client and type npm run dev
 ## Launch your development career with project-based coaching - https://www.jsmastery.pro